Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Constructing spaces of initial conditions

 We can solve these as equations for $(w,t)$ by

 where

-is the Jacobian of the transformation.
-If we want the equations to remain of symplectic form the terms $(a)$ and $(b)$ in~\!\eqref{eq:intermediate_sympl} must derive from a new Hamiltonian, $K=H+h$, where $h$ satisfies the equations
+is the Jacobian of the transformation. { In the following we require the transformed equations to remain in Hamiltonian form, but with respect to a more general $2$-form $\omega$.
+For this to be the case, the terms $(a)$ and $(b)$ in~\!\eqref{eq:intermediate_sympl} must derive from a new Hamiltonian, $K=H+h$, where $h$ satisfies the equations}

 that must be compatible.
 We can thus compute the correction $h$ to the Hamiltonian by integrating either of these equations, up to an overall function that is only dependent on $z$.
 Then, with the new Hamiltonian $\tilde{K}(w,t;z) = K\big(u(w,t,z),v(w,t,z);z\big)$ the equations take on the form